Design and Architecture High School: Curriculum

 The school features programs in architecture/interior design, entertainment technology, fashion design, industrial design, and visual communications/web design.
 The curriculum includes a strong four-year foundation in the fine arts, internships with local design firms, and dual-enrollment college-level design courses, such as performance art, taught by professors from local colleges as well as field professionals.
 Students take 8 courses a year (4 core classes, 2-3 art classes, and 1-2 electives) as opposed to the regular 6-course curriculum in most other Florida high schools.

 Demographics

-DASH is 54% Hispanic (of any race), 28% White non-Hispanic, 14% Black, and 4% Asian.
+DASH is 64% Hispanic, 22% White, 10% Black, and 2% Asian.

 Fashion show

 DASH holds an annual student-run fashion show in which the junior and senior fashion students show their collections to the community.
 In 2004, the school was invited to include its show as part of Miami's Fashion Week of the Americas, the US's largest Latin American fashion event.